 What is the regular start time for games?

-The majority of the games for the Outdoor 2019 season will have a 6:30pm start time (unless the need for a double-header).
+The Interlock games for the Outdoor 2020 season will have a 6:30pm start time (unless the need for a double-header).
 To account for double headers, some games will be at 6:00pm and 7:00pm respectively.
 Games may be re-scheduled to an earlier time to account for rain-outs.
 Please keep a specific eye on the start time for each of your games.

 Do you have anything for younger ages?

 For the 2016 and 2017 birth years, our Club hosts a program called Micro & Mini 3v3 with registration taking place in late April 2020.
 More information on that program will be available by March 2020.

 How long is the House League Soccer season?

 House League Soccer typically runs from late May to the end of August depending on the age group.
 U5 to U10 have a season wrap up festival in August and teams U12 to U16 have playoffs in September.
 U19 Coed & All-Girls will have a playoff format but will start a week earlier and end a week earlier to account for those attending post-secondary.
 The exact times for festivals will be confirmed by mid-season.

 Where are the games played?

 Click here for our Field Locations & Map page detailing all the fields we use in our program along with directions and a Google Map directory.